-The School provides computing services such as file, compute, web, email, messaging, backup, print, and other computing services.
+The School provides computing services such as a file, computer, web, email, messaging, backup, print, and other computing services.
 Our networking services include a 10 Gigabit Ethernet core network that interconnects rack mounted switches and servers.
 All school desktop systems are connected by 1 Gigabit switched ports.
-Our network is highly redundant with multiple fiber and copper paths and is designed with routing fail-over capacity.
+Our network is highly redundant with multiple fibers and copper paths and is designed with routing fail-over capacity.
 We provide automated monitoring of our network and servers 24×7.
-The building subscribes to the university 802.11 WiFi network and SCIS maintains a legacy research WiFi network.
+The building subscribes to the university 802.11 WiFi network and the Knight Foundation School of Computing and Information Sciences maintains a legacy research WiFi network.
 Our network interconnects at 10GBs to the campus backbone, which provides a 10GBs connection to the NAP of the Americas to provide for connections to Internet, Internet2, Florida and National Lambda Rail, and CLARA (South American Research) networks.

 Internet access is available from all FIU student residence halls, off-campus access is available via private ISP to Linux/Unix student file systems and computer servers 24/7 via ssh, sftp or scp.